datacarpentry/stata-economics/_episodes/02-data-quality.md

 {: .challenge}

 > ## Challenge
-> Which of the following tells you how many countries have more recent population census than trade data?
+> Which of the following tells you how many countries have more recent trade data than population census?
 > ```
 > count if censusyear < latesttradedata
 > count if censusyear - latesttradedata < 0